Storage Tips To Prolong the Shelf Life of Potatoes

 I am of Irish descent and potatoes were a way of life for us growing up.
 Here is what I’ve learned about storing potatoes and my potatoes last a long time.

 - First, take care in selecting potatoes at the store.
 Make sure that there is no moisture.
 Check the eyes for beginning sprouts.
 And make sure that there are absolutely no soft or damaged spots.
-Also, make sure there is no green tint as that means too much sun exposure, which produces a harmful substance that can be toxic.
+Also, make sure there is no green tint, as that means too much sun exposure, which produces a harmful substance that can be toxic.

 - Always take the potatoes out of the plastic bag.
 Plastic keeps moisture in, which promotes mold.
-If possible, I keep them on a shelf in a cool dark place with a tiny amount of space between each potato.
+If possible, I keep them on a shelf in a cool, dark place with a tiny amount of space between each potato.
 Therefore, if one starts to go bad, it doesn’t spoil the others.
 If space is at a minimum, then a wire basket will do.
-It allows circulation of air.
+It allows the circulation of air.

 - A basement or cellar is best if the temperature stays a consistent 55 degrees.